Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 If you have a long-term disability and are receiving Social Security Disability or Railroad disability annuity, you’ll automatically be enrolled in Medicare as of the 25th month of disability benefits.

-In both cases, you’ll have an option to reject Medicare Part B (which has a premium), but it’s generally only wise to do that if you have coverage from a current employer (your own or your spouse’s) that has at least 20 employees.
+In both cases, you’ll have the option to reject Medicare Part B (which has a premium), but it’s generally only wise to do that if you have coverage from a current employer (your own or your spouse’s) that has at least 20 employees.
 Here’s what you need to know about accepting or rejecting Medicare Part B.

 Reasons to not wait